Joan Birman facts for kids

 After she earned her bachelor's degree from Barnard, Birman accepted a position at the Polytechnic Research and Development Co., which was affiliated with Brooklyn Polytechnic University.
 She later worked from the Technical Research Group and the W. L. Maxson Corporation.

 Birman's first academic position was at the Stevens Institute of Technology (1968–1973).
-When she joined, she was the only female professor out of 160.
+When she joined, she was the only female professor out of 160 members of the faculty.
 In 1969 she published "On Braid Groups", which introduced a way to relate the mapping class group of a surface to the mapping class group of a punctured version of the same surface.
 Known as the Birman Exact Sequence, this has become one of the most important tools in the study of braids and surfaces.
 During the later part of this period she published a monograph, 'Braids, links, and mapping class groups' based on a graduate course she taught as a visiting professor at Princeton University in 1971–72.
 This book is considered the first comprehensive treatment of braid theory, introducing the modern theory to the field, and contains the first complete proof of the Markov theorem on braids.

 In 1973, she joined the faculty at Barnard College, where she served as Chairman of the Mathematics Department from 1973 to 1987, 1989 to 1991, and 1995 to 1998.
 She was a visiting scholar at the Institute for Advanced Study in the summer of 1988.

-She supervised 21 doctoral students, and has a total of 50 academic descendants.
+She supervised 21 doctoral students, and has a total of 70 academic descendants.
 Her doctoral students include Józef Przytycki.

 Birman was a founding editor of the journals Geometry and Topology and Algebraic and Geometric Topology.